singpass/myinfo-connector-nodejs/readme.md

 ## <a name="helper"></a>3.
 Individual Helper Method

-Under the hood, MyInfo Connector NodeJS makes use of **SecurityController** and you may use the class as util methods to meet your application needs.
+Under the hood, MyInfo Connector NodeJS makes use of **SecurityHelper** and you may use the class as util methods to meet your application needs.

 ### <a name="authheader"></a>3.1.
 Assembling Authorization Header
 This method takes in all the required parameters into a treemap and assemble the header.